-i.
-The opinion should be on "accounting principles generally accepted in the United States of America," not on auditing standards (opinion paragraph).
-Yes The financial statements follow the appropriate accounting principles, while the audit follows generally accepted auditing standards. j .
+responsibility). f.
+The report should not refer to an auditor as "evaluating the appropriateness of accounting policies," since those are the responsibility of management.
+No An audit report does refer to the appropriateness of accounting policies g.
+The evidence should be sufficient and appropriate rather than "adequate" (third paragraph under auditor's responsibility).
+Yes Self explanatory. h.
+The opinion should not include "in all material respects" since the auditor is providing an opinion on the accuracy of the financial statements (opinion paragraph).
+No Audits are performed to provide reasonable assurance of detecting material misstatements, and the report so indicates. i.
+The opinion should be on "accounting principles generally accepted in the United States of America," not on auditing standards (opinion paragraph)."
+Yes The financial statements follow the appropriate accounting principles, while the audit follows generally accepted auditing standards. j.
 The signature on the report should be that of the CPA firm, not that of the partner.
 Yes While the international report allows the partner to sign the report (in addition to the CPA firm name), the GAAS report does not.

-Statement Agree (A) or Disagree (D) Comment а.
-The report should begin with "CPA's Report" at the top.
+Statement Agree (A) or Disagree (D) Comment a.
+The report must begin with "CPA's Report" at the top.
 D The top must have a title that includes the term "independent." b.
 The report is ordinarily addressed "to whom it may concern."
-D It is ordinarily addressed to the audit committee, the board of directors, or the company itself. с.
+D It is ordinarily addressed to the audit committee, the board of directors, or the company itself. c.
 The report indicates that management is responsible for the preparation of the financial statements. А d.
 The report indicates that the auditor's responsibility is to obtain particular assurance about whether the financial statements are free of material misstatements.
-D Reasonable assurance is obtained. е.
+D Reasonable assurance is obtained. e.
 The report ordinarily concludes on whether the financial statements are in conformity with generally accepted auditing standards.
 D It concludes on whether the financial statements are in conformity with generally accepted accounting principles. f.
 The report indicates that the audit procedures selected depend on the auditor's judgment. А g.
 The report indicates that the audit evidence obtained is sufficient and appropriate to provide a basis for the audit opinion. А h.
 The report indicates that the auditor considers and provides an opinion on internal control.
-D Internal control is considered, but no opinion is provided on it.
+D Internal control is considered, but no opinion is provide on it.

-Statement Type of Audit Report а.
-The auditors are unable to determine the overall fairness of the financial D statements. b .
+Statement Type of Audit Report a.
+The auditors are unable to determine the overall fairness of the financial statements.
+D b.
 This is the report most clients prefer.
-S с.
-A limitation on the scope of the audit is significant, but not so as to Q overshadow an overall opinion. d .
-The financial statements are not fairly presented. А е.
-A material departure from GAAP exists, but not so material as to Q overshadow an overall opinion.
+S c.
+A limitation on the scope of the audit is significant, but not so as to overshadow an overall opinion.
+Q d.
+The financial statements are not fairly presented. А e.
+A material departure from GAAP exists, but not so material as to overshadow an overall opinion.
+Q